4rm/Appstream-User-Manager/README.md

 * Rate limiting happens <i>a lot</i>.
 Had to add 1 second delays all over the place.

 ## <a name="Future">Future Improvements</a>
-* Add a progress window for batch removal and roster adding
+* Add a progress window for roster adding
-* Give option of remembering user credentials
 * General beautification (add icons, favicons, etc)
-* Potential bucket integration?
-* Standalone executable